NayanJD/dsa/README.md

 # DSA (Data Structures & Algorithm)

-This repo contains all kinds of competitive programming algorithms/problems or algorithms that I learn and journal.
+This repo contains all kinds of competitive programming algorithms/problems or algorithms in general that I learn and journal.

 Language supported:
 1. Golang